truongsonghiep/journey-to-the-west/chapter-069.md

 until it rains before we take the medicine."*
 They thanked Pilgrim and returned to present the medicine to the king.
-Highly pleased, the king asked his attendant to bring the medicine up for him to look at. *"IWhat kind of pills are these?” he asked.
+Highly pleased, the king asked his attendant to bring the medicine up for him to look at. *"IWhat kind of pills are these?"* he asked.
 One of the officials replied, *"The divine monk told us that this is the Elixir of Black Gold.
 You are to take it with sourceless water."*
 905